-These are broad examples of the statute of limitations in injury-related cases; other time limits may apply to different types of civil claims and causes of actions, and those mentioned above may be subject to nuances in the law which impact the statute of limitations for that particular case.
+These are broad examples of the statute of limitations in injury-related cases; other time limits may apply to different types of civil claims and causes of actions, and those mentioned above may be subject to nuances in the law that impact the statute of limitations for that particular case.

 The best way to understand and avoid issues concerning the statute of limitations is to bring your matter to the attention of an experienced attorney as soon as possible.

-When the Statute of Limitations “Clock” Starts
+When Does the Statute of Limitations “Clock” Start?

 The point at which the statute of limitations “clock” starts ticking depends on the individual facts of a case.
 Though the statutes of limitations mentioned above apply to most injury cases, it is important to note there are exceptions – especially when they concern when the statute of limitations begins.

 - Date of injury – For most cases, the statute of limitations will begin when an underlying accident and injury occurs.
-That could be the date you were involved in a car accident, or the day you were injured on another’s property.
+That could be the date you were involved in a car accident or the day you were injured on another’s property.

 - Discovery – In some cases, a person may not realize that certain events caused them harm and damages.
 This happens in certain types of injury cases, especially those involving medical malpractice (i.e. a failure to diagnose cancer), and sexual abuse or assault.
 In these situations, the statute of limitations begins when a victim reasonably “discovers” their injuries and / or the link between an underlying negligent or wrongful act and their damages.